bespoken/bespoken-docs/unit-testing/use-cases.md

 If no address information is provided, the Address API will return a 403 - which indicates no permission was received from the user.

 ## Testing With The User Profile Service API
-The User Profile Service API can also be mocked, and specified to reply with a specific value.
+The User Profile Service API can also be mocked and specified to reply with a specific value.

 To set the user data to be returned from the User Profile Service API via mock, just enter a configuration like so:
 ```yml